What is PCOS

 DUTCH hormone test to measure adrenal function and the sex hormones, this test is particularly useful in assessing how well your metabolizing estrogen.
 The DUTCH test also assesses 5a-DHT which is a more potent form of testosterone and high levels can be an increased risk for hair loss and acne.

-Comprehensive gut function test to rule out gut infections like candida, bacteria and parasitic infections that can be the underlying cause of inflammation and PCOS
+GI Map test to rule out gut infections like candida, bacteria and parasitic infections that can be the underlying cause of inflammation and PCOS